nextcloud/integration_swp/README.md

 	occ config:app:set integration_swp square-corners --value="1"

+Set the default user theme (but still allow the users to change it), default value is "light":

+	occ config:app:set integration_swp default-user-theme --value="THEME"

+THEME can be `light`, `dark`, `light-highcontrast` or `dark-highcontrast`.

 ## Local testing

 Even without using SWP Login, this app can be tested by manually providing a valid OIDC ID token through app config: